10 ways to spend less money on car repairs - insider tips

-For example, your service advisor tells you that your car needs brakes, new air filter and coolant flush.
-If you ask these two questions, a mechanic or service advisor will probably tell you that brakes are the most important for safety and the air filter and coolant flush can wait.
+For example, your service advisor tells you that your car needs new brakes, new air filter and cooling system flush.
+If you ask these two questions, a service advisor will probably tell you that brakes are important for safety and the air filter and cooling system flush can wait.

-When a part is recommended to be replaced, ask for more details: How bad is it and how long can it last?
+When some part is recommended to be replaced, ask for details: How bad is it and how long can it last if you don't change it?
 You may find that your drive belt, while showing some discoloration, will probably last for a while longer, but your strut is leaking and is a safety concern that needs to be addressed ASAP.

 The maintenance schedule will provide many answers